Gary Stretch

-Gary Stretch (born 4 November 1968) is a British boxer, actor, model, producer, and screenwriter.
+Gary Stretch (born 4 November 1965) is a British boxer, actor, model, producer, and screenwriter.
 During his boxing career, Stretch won 29 of his 31 fights, 20 of those by KO.
 He became the WBC International Super Welterweight Champion.

-In his modelling career, Stretch modelled for high-end brands including Calvin Klein and Versace.
+In his modelling career, Stretch modelled for brands including Calvin Klein and Versace.
 During his acting career, he starred in such films as The Heavy (directed by Marcus Warren) and Alexander (directed by Oliver Stone).
-He was also cast in the Shane Meadows’ film Dead Man’s Shoes as the small-time gang leader, Sonny, for which role he was nominated for a British Independent Film Award for Best Supporting Actor.
+He was also cast in the Shane Meadows film Dead Man’s Shoes as the small-time gang leader, Sonny, for which role he was nominated for a British Independent Film Award for Best Supporting Actor.

 Early life

-Stretch was born in 1968 and brought up in the Haresfinch area of St Helens, Lancashire.
+Stretch was born in 1965 and brought up in the Haresfinch area of St Helens, Lancashire.
 His father was a plumber.
 He attended the town's Cowley High School.

+Aged eight, Stretch was kicked out of school for fighting.
+A condition of returning was that he learn discipline and would have to go to the boxing gym three nights a week.
+For nine months he stood in the corner of the gym, never picking up a glove, until finally deciding to try the sport.

 Career

 Boxing

 A southpaw fighter, Stretch boxed most of his career as a light-middleweight, rising to become British champion in that division.

 He won the WBC International Light Middleweight title, beating Ramon Angel Alegre at the London Arena on 14 February 1990, the fight billed as Valentine's Day Massacre.
 Stretch, aged 24, stopped the Argentine in the 6th round of a very one sided contest.
 Stretch relinquished the title due to a management dispute with Frank Warren and subsequently sat out his contract.

 Stretch's return to the ring came in 1991 when he challenged Chris Eubank for the WBO world middleweight championship in London, in a fight billed as "Beauty V the Best".
 Stretch suffered a cut behind the ear in the first round and was shaken by an uppercut in the third.
-Eubank was downed twice by Stretch in the fight.
-In the sixth round Stretch had a point deducted for pushing Eubank onto the canvas; Stretch was shaken by a right hand from Eubank and subsequently took a standing eight count.
-Stretch then went through the ropes after a push from Eubank.
-The fight was controversially stopped in Eubank's favor, despite Stretch being up on all 3 judges score cards.
+In the sixth round Stretch had a point deducted for pushing Eubank onto the canvas after Eubank had lunged in low; Stretch was shaken by a right hand from Eubank and knocked to one knee from a further Eubank combination, taking an eight count.
+Not fully recovered, Stretch was knocked through the ropes by another Eubank right and though he regained his feet, the referee deemed him unable to continue and stopped the fight.
+At the time of the stoppage, Stretch was up on all 3 judges scorecards.

 Stretch fought only once more after his bout with Eubank before retiring with a career record of 29 wins 1 loss and 1 NC (an accidental clash of heads causing Stretch to be cut on the forehead).